 Application for 5-year permit shall be made to the Commission and notification of abutters in accordance with Section 8.2.C.
+A narrative of the proposed occupation and proposed hours of operation shall be submitted.
+Hours of operation are subject to Commission approval.
 A public hearing may be required by the Planning and Zoning Commission.
-Renewals may be granted by the Commission.
+Renewals may be granted by the Commission and hours of operation reviewed.
 At time of renewal, a sign must be posted per Section 8.2.B and a public hearing may be required.
 The application for home occupation approval shall contain the same items and information required for a minor home occupation.